 Converging global mega-trends of climate change, population growth and urbanisation are creating unprecedented new pressures for agriculture and food production.
 To feed a world of over nine billion people by 2050, today’s agriculture must get ‘climate-smart’: It must undergo a step-change in resilience, resource-efficiency and productivity over the next three decades.

 Climate change is a major threat multiplier for global food security, impacting agricultural productivity and the stability of food production.
-However, while agriculture contributes around 14 per cent of global greenhouse gas (GHG) emissions, agriculture and food are also key industry sectors that can reduce and remove (‘sequester’) meaningful amounts of global greenhouse gas emissions.
+However, while agriculture contributes around 14 per cent of global greenhouse gas (GHG) emissions, agriculture and food are also key industry sectors that can reduce and remove (‘sequester’) meaningful amounts of global GHG emissions.

 Europe is one of the world’s largest food producing blocs.
 European farmers, foresters, food producers and retailers all have a vital role to play in fostering the innovation needed to deliver global food security, energy security, a low carbon economy and global sustainable development goals.

-Our work targets three key outcomes:
+Our work tackles three main objectives: